isomerpages/moe-rafflesgirlssch/_about-us/Sustainability@RGS.md

 </a>
 </div>
 <p></p>
+<p></p>
+<h3>Transect</h3>
+<p>RGS is home to a rich diversity of bird species, with regular bird transects
+conducted around campus to observe and document avian life.
+These transects provide valuable insights into local biodiversity and foster a deeper appreciation for nature among students and staff.</p>
+<p>Recent observations have recorded fascinating bird species, including
+the vibrant <strong>Ornate Sunbird</strong>, the striking <strong>Collared Kingfisher</strong>,
+and the majestic <strong>Oriental Pied Hornbill</strong>.
+These sightings highlight the ecological richness of our green spaces and the importance of conservation efforts within our urban environment.</p>
 <h3>Tree Planting</h3>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.rgs.edu.sg/highlights/events-and-announcements/cacaotrees23/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Planting of Cacao Trees @ RGS" src="/images/a0809f14-a0cc-4de8-b296-2c3596eb1f2f.JPG"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Planting of Cacao Trees @ RGS</div><div class="isomer-card-description">As part of RGS Environmental Sustainability efforts, five cacao trees were planted along the strip of land between our school field and Braddell Heights.
 Ms Janice Wong sponsored a total of 20 cacao trees across the campus, with support from the RGS Alumnae (RGSA).</div><div class="isomer-card-link">Read More...</div></div></a>